This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Passive range of motion exercises

-help keep a person's joints flexible, even if he cannot move by himself.
+help keep a person's joints flexible.
 Range of motion is how far the person's joints can be moved in different directions.
 The exercises help you move all the person's joints through their full range of motion.

 Contact the person's healthcare provider if: